BetonQuest/BetonQuest/docs/Participate/Process/Maintaining-the-Changelog.md

         ```

 ??? info "Changed"
-    Give qualified information that indicates, what the users may have to be aware of.
+    Give qualified information that indicates what the user may have to be aware of.
-    Do not write `event x has now argument y`, that is a new feature and belongs to `Added`,
+    Do not write `event x has now argument y` - that is a new feature and belongs to `Added`.
+Only add to this section
-    write about changed behaviours.
+    if there are changed _behaviours_.

     !!! example
         ```MD